-OptinMonster makes it easy to display unique campaigns based on the specific ad which referred your new visitor to your site, using our Query Argument Targeting rule.
+OptinMonster makes it easy to display unique campaigns based on the specific ad that referred your new visitor to your site, using our Query Argument Targeting rule.
 This is one of the most powerful ways to use OptinMonster to present targeted offers to your users.

 In this article, you’ll learn how to target campaigns to your traffic from your Pay Per Click campaign like Adwords or Facebook Ads.